SCIInstitute/ShapeWorks/Documentation/Datasets.md

 ## Requirements

-Each dataset must have a README.txt and License.txt
+Each dataset must have a **License.txt** which descibes the terms of use and citation requirements for the data.
+You can see an example in the Left Atrium dataset [License](http://cibc1.sci.utah.edu:8080/api/v1/file/5e5600298886bab730d72cf6/download).

-## Uploading a Dataset
+## Uploading a Dataset (developers only)

 1. Create an account on the [ShapeWorks Data Portal](http://cibc1.sci.utah.edu:8080/#?dialog=register)
 2. Ask Oleks to add you to the list of developers. (oleks@sci.utah.edu)
-3. Prepare dataset folder with README.txt and License.txt
+3. Prepare dataset folder with License.txt
 4. Use `DatasetUtils.uploadNewDataset(datasetName, datasetPath)` to upload.
 5. Name the dataset all lowercase with underscores separating words similar to: 'ellipsoid', 'ellipsoid_fd', 'left_atrium', 'femur'

 Example file structure:
 - TestEllipsoids/
   - ellipsoid/
-    - README.txt
     - License.txt
     - Ellipsoids_Prepped/
       - bunch of \*.nrrd